xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 Make sure, that both IPv4 and IPv6 addresses are listed in corresponding VMRs.
 If not then verify if step (1) info above is correct and all interfaces are programmed for the Line Card (see Summary CLI above).
 Removing and re-applying service instance configuration can be helpful as well once all errors are fixed.

-4.Once traffic has started we can see counters in the corresponding classes (you can match the iclass id with the corresponding policy-map class to find the translation direction):
+4. Once traffic has started we can see counters in the corresponding classes (you can match the iclass id with the corresponding policy-map class to find the translation direction):

 	"show pbr-pal ipolicy CGN_0 iclass all stats loc 0/6/CPU0"